Nuvoton-Israel/tpm_i2c_ptp/README.md

 This driver was developed and tested with Nuvoton's NPCT7XX, but has been designed to be compatible with any TPM that implements this interface.

+The driver is compatible with kernel v5.1.

-## PACKAGE CONTENTS
+## Content
 - **tpm_i2c_ptp.c** - I2C-based TPM driver source code
 - **001-add-tpm_i2c_ptp.patch** - Patch to apply before TPM module building
 - **README.md** - This descriptive Letter

 ## How to use
-- Clone Linux kernel source tree v5.0-rc1 to _'myLinux'_
+- Clone Linux kernel source tree v5.1 to _'myLinux'_
 - Apply 001-add-tpm_i2c_ptp.patch
 - Copy tpm_i2c_ptp.c to _'myLinux'_/linux/drivers/char/tpm
-- Add the TPM to the devicetree, and set tpm-irq gpio in order to work with host intterrupts (better performance), see example instructions and an example in Documentation/devicetree/bindings/security/tpm/tpm-i2c-ptp.txt.
+- Add the TPM to your device tree, and set tpm-irq gpio in order to work with host intterrupts (recommended), see instructions and an example in Documentation/devicetree/bindings/security/tpm/tpm-i2c-ptp.txt.
 - Use menuconfig to set the TPM HW (Device Drivers->Character devices>):
   Set 'M'/'Y' for "TPM Hardware Support" and enter its menu set 'M'/'Y' for TCG_TIS_I2C_PTP.
 If any other TPM is set, clear it